AI coding plan comparison

 Editor-native coding, codebase edits, agent workflows, and implementation loops.

-General coding help plus writing, research, files, planning, and daily assistant work.
+General coding help plus writing, research, file review, planning, and daily assistant work.

 Workflow signal